LeelaChessZero/lczero.org/content/blog/2024/Leela_Piece_Odds.md

 #### Acknowledgements

 Making top engines accessible to the chess community in such a unique way is only possible thanks to the support of a multitude of people.
 This includes the lichess team and patrons for providing the online platform, the lichess devs and contributors for maintaining and developing specialized tools like `lichess-bot` and [direct challenge links]({{< relref "piece_odds_update.md" >}}#quality-of-life-update-direct-challenge-links-on-lichess), and GM Larry Kaufman for his continuous contributions judging and improving the quality and performance of Leela's piece odds play.
+Credits for training the specialized knight resp. queen odds nets go to marcus98 and Noah.